Utah Administrative Code

 (8) Filing withdrawal.
 A filer must notify the department when withdrawing a previously filed form, rate, or supplementary information.

-(1) All filing must be submitted as an electronic filing.
+(1) All filings must be submitted as an electronic filing.

 (a) All filers must use SERFF to submit a filing.

-(b) EXCEPTION: life settlement may choose to use email instead of SERFF to submit a filing.
+(b) EXCEPTION: life settlement filers may choose to use email instead of SERFF to submit a filing.

-(c) All filings must comply with The "NAIC Uniform Life, Accident and Health, Annuity, and Credit Coding Matrix," dated January 1, 2009, and incorporated by reference.
+(c) All filings must comply with the "NAIC Uniform Life, Accident and Health, Annuity, and Credit Coding Matrix," dated January 1, 2012, and incorporated by reference.
 This form is available on the department's website, www.insurance.utah.gov.

 (2) A filings must be submitted by market type and type of insurance.